~/blog $ cat ue5-cpp-vs-standard-cpp.md

 Best Practices

-Developing in Unreal Engine 5 using C++ can be complex due to the advanced features and systems involved.
-However, following best practices can help you write efficient, maintainable, and performant code.
-Here are some tips and best practices for Unreal C++ development:
+Developing in Unreal Engine 5 with C++ can be complex, but following a few best practices will help you write efficient, maintainable, and performant code.

 Memory Management

-Use UPROPERTY for UObjects: Always use UPROPERTY to manage pointers to UObjects.
-This ensures that the garbage collector can track and clean up these objects.
+Use UPROPERTY for UObject pointers: Always mark pointers to UObjects with UPROPERTY so the garbage collector can track them:

 UPROPERTY()